How to Win a Social Security Disability Hearing

 If you applied for Social Security Disability (SSD) benefits and were denied, you are entitled to file an appeal and have your case heard by the Social Security Administration (SSA) or an administrative law judge.

-There are specific things you can do to help your denied claim get approved during your SSD hearing, including going in depth about the seriousness of your disability and having the necessary medical documentation that can support your case.
+There are specific things you can do to help your denied claim get approved during your SSD hearing, including going in-depth about the seriousness of your disability and having the necessary medical documentation that can support your case.
 Read on to learn more so you are prepared for your upcoming SSD hearing.

 Come Prepared with Your Medical Records

 For your denial to be reversed in your SSD hearing, you will need to be able to establish that your disability prevents you from continuing to support yourself.
 The only way for this to be demonstrated thoroughly is with the medical documentation and records of your condition.
 It is important to know if your medical condition is approved for SSD benefits.
 Just a few approved conditions include Cardiovascular disease, digestive system diseases, endocrine disorders, genitourinary conditions, and immune system disorders.
 This is not a complete list, however, and you should always discuss your condition and treatment requirements with a medical professional and an SSD lawyer, who can determine your eligibility.

 Even the smallest details can make all the difference here, which is why it is so important to include a complete record of your medical care and treatment from your initial doctor visits to your most recent medical care.
 This is why it can be helpful to work with an SSD lawyer.
 They will consider the many ways in which your medical condition impairs your daily life.

 Be Honest About the Extent of Your Injuries

 It is of utmost importance that you are honest when describing the limitations caused by your disability.
 SSA experts and judges will know if you are exaggerating the extent of your injuries, and even if you are disabled and in desperate need of SSD benefits, if officials believe you are lying, you run the risk of losing at your hearing.